-- a) Select the five-minute intervals that comprise the ECBL Weekday Window for that Target Interval. - b) Select the telemetered load value for each five-minute interval in the ECBL Weekday Window where the DER Aggregation was not dispatched for Energy and/or Regulation Service. - c) For each five-minute interval of the ECBL Weekday Window where (i) the DER Aggregation was dispatched for Energy and/or Regulation Service, and (ii) the LBMP for the five-minute interval was greater than or equal to the Monthly Net Benefits Threshold, select the Proxy Load values for that five-minute interval and day in place of the actual metered load for that interval. - Rank in descending order the metered load and Proxy Load values determined in steps b and c. - e) Calculate the average of the fifth and sixth ranked values.
+- a) Select the five-minute intervals that comprise the ECBL Weekday Window for that Target Interval. - b) Select the metered load value for each five-minute interval in the ECBL Weekday Window where the DER Aggregation was not dispatched for Energy and/or Regulation Service. - c) For each five-minute interval of the ECBL Weekday Window where the DER Aggregation was dispatched for Energy and/or Regulation Service, select the Proxy Load values for that five-minute interval and day in place of the actual metered load for that interval.

+- Rank in descending order the metered load and Proxy Load values determined in steps b and c. - e) Calculate the average of the fifth and sixth ranked values.
 The value as so calculated shall be the ECBL for the Target Interval. - f) Apply the ECBL In-Day Adjustment to the ECBL to determine the Adjusted Weekday ECBL for the Target Interval.